 - GMT +7 for Sumatra, Java and West Kalimantan (dubbed WIB for Waktu Indonesia Barat, this is the standard time of Indonesia)

-- GMT +8 for East Kalimanta, Lesser Sunda islands and Sulawesi (dubbed WITA)
+- GMT +8 for East Kalimantan, Lesser Sunda islands and Sulawesi (dubbed WITA for Waktu Indonesia Tengah)

-- GMT +9 for Maluku and Papua (dubbed WIT)
+- GMT +9 for Maluku and Papua (dubbed WIT for Waktu Indonesia Timur)

 Another way to put the sheer gigantic size of Indonesia is to compare it to its neighbours.
 If you put aside Myanmar, Indonesia is almost as large as every other South-East Asian countries together :

 A world hotspot for volcanic and sismic activities

 Indonesia is located on the so-called ‘‘Ring of Fire‘, a zone of intense volcanic activity spanning from New Zealand to Japan and to Chile.

 In modern Indonesia, there are 127 active volcanoes and many more dormant ones.
 Most of the volcanoes are found along the ‘Sunda arc’ (from Sumatra to Flores), the remainings being in the Banda Sea, Halmahera, and North Sulawesi.

 Some eruptions of Indonesian volcanoes have had a world impact :

 - The supereruption of the Toba volcano c.
 74’000 years ago was probably the largest that ever happened on Earth during the last 25 millions of years.
 It is possible that this had led to a genetic bottleneck in the world human population.
 The eruption left a volcanic lake 100×30 km wide (Lake Toba in North Sumatra).